Pan-African Congress: Women's contributions

 Women played an important role in the Fifth Congress.
-Amy Ashford Garvey chaired the opening session and Miss Alma La Badie, a Jamaican member of the Universal Negro Improvement Association, spoke about child welfare.
+Amy Ashwood Garvey chaired the opening session and Alma La Badie, a Jamaican member of the Universal Negro Improvement Association, spoke about child welfare.
 Women also supported in behind-the-scenes roles, organising many of the social and other events outside the main sessions.
 Historians Marika Sherwood and Hakim Adi have specifically written about women involved in the Fifth-Congress.

 Reception

 The British press scarcely mentioned the conference.
-However, Picture Post covered the 5th Pan African Congress in an article by war reporter Hilde Marchant titled "Africa Speaks in Manchester", published on 10 November 1945.
+However, Picture Post covered the Fifth Pan-African Congress in an article by war reporter Hilde Marchant titled "Africa Speaks in Manchester", published on 10 November 1945.
 Picture Post was also responsible for sending John Deakin to photograph the event.

+Outcomes

+This conference shifted the discussion about Pan-Africanism to focus more on African leaders and the people of Africa as "primary agents of change in the anti-colonial and anti-imperial struggles."
+Du Bois attempted to enlist the NAACP into further support for Pan-Africanism and aid to Africa, but the results were tepid.
+Du Bois continued to work towards the creation of a Pan-African movement in the United States throughout 1946.
+Due to the Red Scare, the NAACP stepped back from its support of Pan Africanism.